SathvikPN/Solute/README.md

-# Steganography-application
+# Steganography Application

-Simplified steganography tool for your data security
+Simplified steganography tool for your data security.
+- Encrypt your text data securely inside an image.
+- Decrypt your cover image with appropriate password only.

+Not just encrypts the data, but also hides the presence of data.